New Properties of Triangular Orbits in Elliptic Billiards: Abstract

 \section{Abstract}

-New invariants in the family of 3-periodics in an Elliptic Billiard (EB) were introduced in \cite{reznik19}, stemming from both experimental and theoretical work.
-These include relationships between radii, angles and areas of triangular members of the family, as well as a special stationary circle.
-Here we present the proofs promised there as well as a few new related facts. \\
+New invariants in the one-dimensional family of 3-periodic orbits in the elliptic billiard were introduced by the authors in "Can the Elliptic Billiard Still Surprise Us?"
+(2020) \textit{Math.
+Intelligencer} 42(1): 6--17, some of which were generalized to $N>3$.
+Invariants mentioned there included ratios of radii and/or areas, sum of angle cosines, and a special stationary circle.
+Here we present some of the proofs omitted there as well as a few new related facts. \\